-The firm selected for testing a control that consisted of management's review and approval of inventory adjustments.
-The firm did not evaluate the specific review procedures that the control owners performed to evaluate the accuracy of the inventory adjustments.
+The firm selected for testing controls that consisted of the review and approval of (1) the quantity, price, and other terms and conditions for each customer order and (2) any changes to customer orders.
+The firm did not evaluate the specific review procedures that the control owners performed to determine the appropriateness of (1) the price and quantity for each customer order and (2) changes to customer orders.
 (AS 2201.42 and .44)